 What should I do if I have chest pain?

 There are many different causes of chest pain.
 Some are more serious than others.
 Any new, severe, or persisting chest pain should be discussed with your doctor.
 This is particularly important if you are an adult and have a history of heart or lung disease.
-If the chest pain is particularly severe, especially if it is radiating to your arms or jaw, you feel sick, sweaty or breathless, you should call 999/112/911 for an emergency ambulance.
+If the chest pain is particularly severe, especially if it is radiating to your arms or jaw, you feel sick, feel sweaty or become breathless, you should call 999/112/911 for an emergency ambulance.
 These can be symptoms of a heart attack.

 What investigations may be advised?